seanpmaxwell/Typescript-Best-Practices/README.md

 }
 ```

-### Objects (basic-objects, object-literals, and classes) <a name="objects"></a>
+### Objects (basic-objects, object-literals, classes, and enums) <a name="objects"></a>
 - _Objects_ are just lists of key/value pairs and they all inherit from the parent `Object` class.
 We'll use the term <b>basic-object</b> to refer to objects which inherit directly from this class and no other.
-- `object-literals` and `classes` are two different templates for initializing objects in TypeScript/JavaScript.
-The third way (in old-school JavaScript) would be to call function with `new` but this is considered obsolete next to classes and leads to more complex code when doing inheritance.
+- `object-literals`, `classes`, and `enums` are templates for initializing objects in TypeScript/JavaScript (although enums only exist in TypeScript).
+The third way (in old-school JavaScript) would be to call function with `new` but this is considered obsolete next to classes and leads to more complex code when doing inheritance. `instance-objects` are objects created from classes or calling functions with `new`.
 - Just to point out, symbols have single key/value pair and functions also have key/values pairs and inherit from the `Function` class which in turn inherits from the `Object` class.
 Due to how we use these features though, we'll consider objects, functions, and symbols separate datatypes.
 Also note that in Javascript objects are dynamic (we can append as many properties as we want) but in Typescript the keys are static by default once the object is instantiated.

 #### Object-literals <a name="object-literals"></a>